alisattarzadeh46/Skin-Disease-Classifier/README.md

 ---

 ## 🧠 Model Overview
-The classifier uses a **fine-tuned MobileNetV2** architecture trained on multiple public Kaggle datasets of dermatology images for efficient and accurate recognition.
+The classifier uses a **fine-tuned MobileNetV2** architecture trained on a large dermatology dataset containing **56,000 images** across **30 skin disease categories**.
+It achieves efficient and accurate classification performance suitable for real-time inference on both CPU and GPU.

 > ⚠️ **Note:**
-> The public version of this repository does **not include** the trained model file (`skin_model_final_v3.h5`) or dataset.
+> The public version of this repository does **not include** the trained model file (`skin_model_final_v3.h5`) or datasets.
-> You can retrain the model using:
+> You can retrain your own model using:
 > ```bash
 > python train_model_finetune.py
 > ```